JerryHong08/jerryquant101/README.md

 2025-09-24

-* 🥹 `low_volume_tickers` the specious low volume tickers have too much to examined and each case seems to be different, which would cost too much time for me to do it.
+* 🥹 `low_volume_tickers.csv` the specious low volume tickers have too much to examined and each case seems to be different, which would cost too much time for me to do it.
 And the most important part about low_volume_tickers is that it can show the correctness of your data load process.
 As you can find some notes in the [`src/data_1/data_discrepancy_fixed/low_volume_tickers_copy.csv`](src/data_1/data_discrepancy_fixed/low_volume_tickers_copy.csv).
 For example, most of the long-term like over years 0 volume is because of relisted on the market or there is a new ticker has the same name, which complicates the situation now for it's hard to distinguish.
 So, as for now, 2025-09-24, I have decided to leave this tickers(max_duration_days > 50) as skipped tickers.
 I know it's unwise, but it saves me time for now.